gif tips1) Limit the Amount of Frames

 I like the trend of the dark gifs more because it's not as hard and time consuming as changing colors to make a gif vibrant.
 The low contrast and and dark adjustment layers does make the gif looks like it's moves smoother and make it looks less grainy.

-The first gif has about -50 contrast and the second one is about -75 contrast.
+The first gif has about -50 contrast.

 5) Pay Attention to the Timing